-In a pilot study of adults with ADHD (n=30; mean age 27.3 years), those who engaged in frequent aerobic physical activity had reduced behavioural impulsivity and less worrisome thoughts compared with those who engaged in non-frequent physical activity.5
+In a pilot study of adults with ADHD (n=30; mean age 27.3 years), those who engaged in frequent aerobic physical activity had reduced behavioural impulsivity and less worrisome thoughts compared with those who engaged in infrequent physical activity.4

 Fatty acid supplementation

-In a large observational study in children with ADHD aged 5–12 years (n=810), omega-3 and omega-6 fatty acids in combination with supplementary magnesium and zinc showed a beneficial effect on attentional, behavioural and emotional problems.14
+In a large observational study in children with ADHD aged 5–12 years (n=810), omega-3 and omega-6 fatty acids, in combination with supplementary magnesium and zinc, showed a beneficial effect on attentional, behavioural and emotional problems.18

-A meta-analysis of eleven probably-blinded studies by Sonuga-Barke et al11 reported small but significant (p=0.04) reductions in ADHD symptoms in association with free fatty acid supplementation (Figure).
-Five of the eleven studies assessed the effects of omega-3 supplements, two studies assessed omega-6 supplements, and four studies assessed both omega-3 and omega-6 supplementation.
-Free fatty acid supplementation effects remained significant when only the nine trials with no/low medication use were considered (standardised mean difference 0.17; 95% confidence interval [CI] 0.01–0.34).11
+A meta-analysis of eleven probably blinded studies by Sonuga-Barke et al reported small but significant (p=0.04) reductions in ADHD symptoms in association with free fatty acid supplementation (Figure).14 Five of the eleven studies assessed the effects of omega-3 supplements, two studies assessed omega-6 supplements, and four studies assessed both omega-3 and omega-6 supplementation.
+Free fatty acid supplementation effects remained significant when only the nine trials with no/low medication use were considered (SMD 0.17; 95% confidence interval [CI] 0.01–0.34).14

 Artificial food colourings

-In the same meta-analysis, dietary exclusion of artificial food colours had a statistically significant effect on symptoms of ADHD (p=0.004), although the participants in these studies were often predisposed to food sensitivities (Figure).11
+In the same meta-analysis, dietary exclusion of artificial food colours had a statistically significant effect on symptoms of ADHD (p=0.004), although the participants in these studies were often predisposed to food sensitivities (Figure).14

-Further cautious support for the potential benefits of eliminating artificial food colourings from the diet of patients with ADHD comes from a meta-analysis published in 2012.33 This study estimated that a restrictive diet may improve ADHD symptoms in around 30% of children with ADHD (data from six placebo-controlled studies; n=195).
+Further cautious support for the potential benefits of eliminating artificial food colourings from the diet of patients with ADHD comes from a meta-analysis published in 2012.37 This study estimated that a restrictive diet may improve ADHD symptoms in around 30% of children with ADHD (data from six placebo-controlled studies; n=195).37

-- Clinician-rated Clinical Global Impression-Improvement Scale (CGI-I)–ADHD and CGI-I–Overall Impression showed improvements in patients receiving the supplement versus those receiving placebo (p=0.020 and p=0.012, respectively)10
+- Clinician-rated Clinical Global Impression-Improvement Scale (CGI-I)–ADHD and CGI-I–Overall Impression showed improvements in patients receiving the supplement versus those receiving placebo (p=0.020 and p=0.012, respectively).13

-- There were no inter-group differences in Montgomery–Åsberg Depression Rating Scale score.10
+- There were no inter-group differences in Montgomery–Åsberg Depression Rating Scale score.13

 - Pontifex MB, Saliba BJ, Raine LB, et al. Exercise improves behavioral, neurocognitive, and scholastic performance in children with attention-deficit/hyperactivity disorder.
 J Pediatr 2013; 162: 543-551.